Sleep Apnea

 Untreated OSA creates short-term and long-term health issues that can degrade a person’s quality of life.
 In some cases, untreated obstructive sleep apnea may potentially incapacitate affected individuals.

 People who have untreated obstructive sleep apnea (OSA) may begin to experience health issues like high blood pressure, heart problems, and diabetes at an earlier age.
-Additionally, if sleep apnea goes ignored, they may also experience cognitive problems like poor concentration and memory loss or early-onset dementia at younger ages than is typical.
+Additionally, if sleep apnea goes ignored, they may also experience cognitive problems like poor concentration and memory loss, as well as issues related to sleep and dementia, including early-onset dementia at younger ages than is typical.

 Short-Term Effects of OSA